 Use the ethics policies or guidelines of your cluster where available and consult the evaluation experts within your organisation.
-Several organisations have ethical guidelines and standards to support researchers and evaluators, including the Australian National Health and Medical Research Council (NHMRC) and the Australian Evaluation Society (AES) (see also Resources.
-Useful references).
+Several organisations have ethical guidelines and standards to support researchers and evaluators, including the Australian National Health and Medical Research Council (NHMRC) and the Australian Evaluation Society (AES).
 Evaluations need to also conform to Australian legislation and legal practice, including: